Tempura Motoyoshi (天ぷら元吉)

 Tempura as one of the most popular food in Japan, is a Japanese work of art you have to try when you travelling to Japan.

 In Tokyo, the most famous tempura restaurant is possibly Mikawa Zezankyo by Chef Tetsuya Saotome, who has already spent over 50 years making tempura.
 Compare to the old-school style tempura Mikawa served, i personally prefer Tempura Kondo (2*) and my favourite was Fukamachi (1*).
 This time, I visited Tempura Motoyoshi which is a one-Michelin-starred tempura restaurant that had been on my list for a long while.

-Condiments: soy sauce, sea salt and tempura sauce
+Condiments on the table: soy sauce, sea salt and tempura sauce.

 Chef Motoyoshi Kazuhito (元吉和仁)

 Motoyoshi serves three set menus priced at JPY 9500, 10300 and 13400 respectively, Omakase menu was reasonably priced at 14900 (inclusive tax).
 Although this high-calorie meal started at 9pm was quite guilty, i still ordered Omakase set since i was starving.

 The first dish arrived was Meji Maguro (メジ鮪) sashimi which packed of clean and deep flavours to awaken my taste buds.

 The premium Japanese sesame oil from Sekine (関根胡麻油) was used at Motoyoshi.
 Besides the large oil pot in front the chef , you may also find the fresh ingredients being used for the day in front of the counter.

 A tempura meal is always start with prawn's head.
 The battering was so thin that you can even see the fingers of the prawn.
 They were incredibly crispy and delicious as they look.
 Followed by two pieces of tempura body which has a crispy outside and tender inside.
 Tempura game starts strong.